 What is Dunning?

 Dunning is an automated process used by businesses to remind customers of their unpaid invoices and other debts.
-This process is also known as debt collection or credit control, although it can encompass activities such as calling customers in addition to sending out emails.
+In accounting, the dunning process tracks and proactively manages accounts receivable to achieve greater revenue assurance.
+This process, also known as debt collection or credit control, can encompass activities such as calling customers and sending past-due notice emails.

 In billing operations, dunning helps companies manage their cash flow by minimizing late payments from their customers.
 It involves regularly reminding customers of their unpaid invoices and ensuring that payments are made on time.